erwstout/snoochies/README.md

 ## 🖥️ Frontend overview

 The Vite React app displays the API greeting and lets you refresh it.
-Update `VITE_API_URL` in your `.env` to point at a remote API, or leave it unset to target `http://localhost:3000` during local development.
+Set `VITE_API_URL` in your `.env` to point at a remote API or a locally running API on a different port (e.g., `http://localhost:3000`).
+If unset, the frontend will call the same origin it is served from (useful in production when API and frontend are hosted together).

+## 🗄️ Database (Prisma)

+- Schema lives in `prisma/schema.prisma` with a starter `Message` model.
+- Generate the client: `npm run db:generate`.
+- Develop migrations: `npm run db:migrate` (creates migrations in `prisma/migrations`).
+- Deploy migrations in CI/production: `npm run db:deploy`.
+- Inspect data: `npm run db:studio`.

 ## 🛠️ Useful scripts

 - `npm run dev` — run API (`api/src/index.ts`) and frontend together.
 - `npm run build` — compile the API and bundle the frontend.
 - `npm run start` — serve the compiled API from `api/dist`.
+- `npm run typecheck` — run TypeScript type checks for API and frontend.
 - `npm run lint` — ESLint over `api/src` and `frontend/src`.
 - `npm test` — run linting plus frontend Jest tests.
-- `npm run db:*` — Knex helpers (migrate, rollback, seed) should you connect a database.
+- `npm run db:*` — Prisma helpers (generate client, migrate, deploy, studio).

 ## 📄 License